containers/podman/docs/podman-run.1.md

 The `/CONTAINER-DIR` must be an absolute path such as `/src/docs`.
 The `/HOST-DIR` must be an absolute path as well.
 Podman bind-mounts the `HOST-DIR` to the path you specify.
-For example, if you supply the `/foo` value, podman creates a bind-mount.
+For example, if you supply the `/foo` value, Podman creates a bind-mount.

 You can specify multiple  **-v** options to mount one or more mounts to a container.